YahiaNagib/MoneyManagerD/README.md

 * The model includes 4 tables, they are CategoryType, Category, Account and Item.
 There is also a User table added by default.
 * CategoryType table includes only two entries which are income and expenses, this table has a one to many relationship with Category table.
 * Category table used to store categories which are added by the user.
 * Account table is used to map between the item and the user because each item must has a user.
-The user can has multiple accounts but this feature has not been added yet.
-* Account table inclued the user, the name of the account, total income, total expenses and whether this account is active or not.
 * Item table can store an item which has five properties: the date, value, category, account which is associated with a user and notes.

 #### forms.py